JS-goose/template-generator/README.md

 ## Description

-web application designed to simplify the creation of HTML emails and templates for customer communication.
+A web application designed to simplify the creation of HTML emails and templates for customer communication.
 This tool allows Cloudinary CSMs and AMs to generate structured email content using Cloudinary's **release notes** and **feature updates** fetched from RSS feeds.
 It integrates **Programmable Media**, **Digital Asset Management (DAM)**, and **Integrations** feeds, parsing them dynamically and formatting them into a ready-to-use email template.
 An in-depth paragraph about your project and overview of use.

 ## Getting Started